hamodyk/Corsair-Ambience/README.md

 # Dependencies

-- https://github.com/curl/curl - for getting the latest version of the app from Github
+- [Libcurl](https://github.com/curl/curl) - for using http requests get the latest version of the app from Github
-- https://github.com/nlohmann/json - for parsing curl's http response as json and extracting the latest version
+- [JSON for modern C++](https://github.com/nlohmann/json) - for parsing curl's http response as json and extracting the latest version
-- https://github.com/brofield/simpleini - for the parsing the settings file
+- [SimpleINI](https://github.com/brofield/simpleini) - for the parsing the settings file

 # Donations
 If you enjoy this application and would like to support its development: